-What activities will you do together to accomplish your language learning goals?
-What language will you learn from each activity? i.e. words, phrases, language skills, etc. When do you expect to complete each activity?
+What activities will you do together to accomplish your from earlanguage learning goals?
+What language will you learn from each activity? i.e. words, phrases, language skills, etc. How many hours will you spend on each activity?
+When do you expect to complete each activity?
 Give details on each activity.
 Please provide comments about your activities and language learning.
-Work Plan: Language Focus: Number of Hours: Date: Details and Comments: together to accomplish your from each activity? i.e. words, will you spend on expect to complete provide comments about your language learning geale. priraded, language diliid, etc. odon douvity. odon douvity. donvinos ana languago loarning.

-Mentor-Apprentice Program Report
+Mentor-Apprentice 50-Hour Report